Mendelian Genetics

 Principle of Independent Assortment

 Random, independent assortment during metaphase I can be demonstrated by considering a cell with a set of two chromosomes (n = 2).
-In this case, there are two possible arrangements at the equatorial plane in metaphase I. The total possible number of different gametes is 2^n, where n equals the number of chromosomes in a set.
+In this case, there are two possible arrangements at the equatorial plane in metaphase I. The total possible number of different gametes is 2n, where n equals the number of chromosomes in a set.
 In this example, there are four possible genetic combinations for the gametes.
 With n = 23 in human cells, there are over 8 million possible combinations of paternal and maternal genotypes in a potential offspring.

-In class, we will use the information discussed above to determine possible offspring types and phenotypic ratios using simple probability rules.
-For crosses that involve 2 or more independently assorting traits, using probability rules can be much faster and easier than using 4 x 4 Punnett squares (for 2-factor crosses) or 8 x 8 Punnett squares (for 3-factor crosses.
-The number of possible gametes is 2^N, where N is the number of factors (genes), and the size of the Punnett square needed is 2^N x 2^N!
+Because there can be so many ways for genes to influence the phenotype, in class we will use the information discussed above to determine possible offspring types and phenotypic ratios using simple probability rules.
+For crosses that involve 2 or more independently assorting traits, using probability rules can be much faster and easier than using 4 x 4 Punnett squares (for 2-factor crosses) or 8 x 8 Punnett squares (for 3-factor crosses).
+The number of possible gametes is 2N, where N is the number of factors (genes), and the size of the Punnett square needed is 2N x 2N!
 So instead, we can calculate the outcomes for each factor or gene, then multiply the results.

 If we look at just Aa x Aa, we know that 3/4 of the progeny will have the dominant A phenotype.
+Similarly, for just Bb x Bb, 3/4 of the progeny will have the dominant B phenotype.

 For Cc x Cc, 1/4 of the progeny will have the recessive c phenotype (cc genotype).